microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identity-network-access-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 With Microsoft Graph, you can manage identity and network access capabilities, most of which are available through [Microsoft Entra](/entra/fundamentals/whatis).
-The APIs in Microsoft Graph help you to automate identity and network access management tasks and integrate with any application, a programmatic alternative to the administrator portals such as the Microsoft Entra admin center.
+The APIs in Microsoft Graph help you to automate identity and network access management tasks and integrate with any application, and are the programmatic alternative to the administrator portals such as the Microsoft Entra admin center.

 Microsoft Entra is a family of identity and network access capabilities that are available in the following products.
 All these capabilities are available through Microsoft Graph APIs:
 - Microsoft Entra ID that groups identity and access management (IAM) capabilities.